Skip to main content

 }

-If you see this, your API key is valid and you are ready to make real requests.
+If you see this, your API key is valid and you’re ready to make real requests.

 Step 3: Make Your First API Request

-Now that your authentication is working, let’s make a meaningful request.
-The most natural starting point is to list all available signal types.
-This tells you what kinds of intent signals you can track through the Rodz platform.
+With authentication confirmed, the most natural starting point is listing all available signal types.
+This shows you what kinds of intent signals you can track through the Rodz platform.

 List available signal types